Hash-Horizon/SOC-Automation/README.md

 # Diagram-SOC-Automation
-# Network Security Flow

-Thank you for sharing the diagram!
-Let's go through it in detail.

-This diagram illustrates the process of security monitoring and incident handling using several components.
-Here's an explanation of each step and component visible in the diagram:

 ## 1. Windows 10 Client (Wazuh Agent)
 - The client computer running Windows 10 is equipped with a Wazuh Agent.
 - The agent is responsible for collecting events from the client system and sending them to the **Router** as the initial events.